danburzo/percollate/README.md

 #### `--hyphenate`

-Enable hyphenation for gernerated files.
-It is enabled by default for PDFs.
-Disable this implicit behavior by passing the `--no-hyphenate` flag.
+Hyphenation is enabled by default for `pdf`, and disabled for `epub` and `html`.
+You can opt into hyphenation with the `--hyphenate` flag, or disable it with the `--no-hyphenate` flag.

+See also the [Hyphenation and justification](#hyphenation-and-justification) recipe.

 ## Recipes